jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

-+++
+---
+title: "Direct and Indirect Misfortunes Simplified"
+heading: "Chapter 3b"
-title=  "Direct and Indirect Misfortunes" heading=  "Chapter 3b" description=  "Misfortunes make our feelings extreme" date=  2015-09-26 image=  "/covers/tms.jpg"
+description: "Misfortunes make our feelings extreme"
-# image=  "https= //sorasystem.sirv.com/photos/sick.jpg"
-linkb=  "/research/smith/theory-moral-sentiments/part-3/chapter-3a"
-linkbtext=  "Chapter 3a"
-linkf=  "/research/smith/theory-moral-sentiments/part-3/chapter-3c"
-linkftext=  "Chapter 3c"
-+++
+date: 2015-09-16
+image: "/covers/tms.jpg"
+author: Adam Smith
+icons: /icons/smith.png
+---

-### Misfortunes make our feelings extreme
+## Misfortunes make our feelings extreme

-54 There are two kinds of private misfortunes which make our feelings go beyond the bounds of propriety=
+54 There are two kinds of private misfortunes which make our feelings go beyond the bounds of propriety:

 > 1. Those that affect us only indirectly.